 - Signature witnessing (where allowed by law)

 While showing the certificate options to the signer, you can define the nature of the act that the certificate represents.
 With the information you provide, they can choose which one best suits their needs.
-If they are still unsure which one to select, they can contact the document recipient to determine which they would prefer.
+If they are still unsure which one to select, they can contact the agency that issued or will receive the document to request instructions.

 3. What if all signers are not present at the time of notarization?